invenia/Memento.jl/README.md

 ## Architecture

-There are five main components of Lumberjack.jl that you can manipulate:
+There are five main components of Memento.jl that you can manipulate:

 ### Logger

 A `Logger` is the primary component you use to send formatted log messages to various IO outputs.
 This type holds information needed to manage the process of creating and storing logs.
-There is a default "root" logger stored in global `_loggers` inside the `Lumberjack` module.
-Since Lumberjack implements hierarchical logging you should define child loggers that can be configured independently and better describe the individual components within your code.
+There is a default "root" logger stored in global `_loggers` inside the `Memento` module.
+Since Memento implements hierarchical logging you should define child loggers that can be configured independently and better describe the individual components within your code.
 To create a new logger for you code it is recommended to do `get_logger(current_module())`.

 ```julia